Portals Athletic F.C.: Honours

-League
+League career

-Famous Players
+Ground

+Portals Athletic played at Laverstoke Park, located alongside the B3400 between Whitchurch and Overton.
+After their untimely demise, the venue remained in use, and during the 1999–2000 season it was leased to the short-lived Hampshire League side AFC Basingstoke.

+Notable players

 In the early fifties, locally born Brian Clifton played for Portals before enjoying a long professional career with Southampton and Grimsby Town.
-Latterly, the former Leicester City and Southampton defender Ian White played for the club from 1968 to 1972 and for a spell was their player-manager.
+The sixties saw the former Crystal Palace winger Bernard Harrison and Sam Stevens both play for the club.
+Latterly, the former Leicester City and Southampton defender Ian White played from 1968 to 1972 and for a spell was also their manager.

+Local rivalries

+There are a number of clubs within the north Hants area, and neighbours Whitchurch United, Overton United and Malshanger (now defunct) were regarded as Portals' main rivals.